 - Assessment on Entry Incoming First Year students sit a number of standardised tests prior to their entry to the school.
 These standardised tests are used to identify students' cognitive abilities such as verbal, quantitative, non-verbal and spatial.
-Tests are used to identify reading ages and students' abilities in Irish.
-Their results are collated and analysed.
+Student results are collated and analysed.
 This assessment offers an early indicator to the school of a student's potential.
-This information is available to the principal, the deputy principals, guidance counsellors and other teachers as appropriate.
+This information is available to the Principal, the Deputy Principals, Guidance Counsellors and other teachers as appropriate.
 Learning difficulties are discussed confidentially with parents/guardians, disclosed to the relevant teachers, and an appropriate programme of learning support is put in place. - Topic/Unit Assessment These forms of assessment are conducted at the discretion of the teacher on a periodic basis.
 These formal tests are a vital component in providing feedback to teachers, students and parents on the level of each student's attainment and learning in that specific subject area.
 It is intended that these assessments inform and deepen the learning conversations arising out of formative assessment practices and place emphasis on learning outcomes at Junior Cycle. - Mid-term Assessments Second and Fifth Year students are assessed at both mid-term breaks, and reports are issued to parents/guardians.
 In some subjects Classroom Based Assessment Tasks (CBAs) may replace formal summative assessments.
 This represents a blended approach with the assessment process containing both formative and summative elements and is at the discretion of subject teachers.